 Software as a service (SaaS) offers simplicity that traditional systems do not, and organizations benefit from reduced costs and downtime by switching over.
-Evaluate the needs of your company and see if a SaaS aligns with them better than a traditional model.
+Learn more about SaaS to see if it fits your needs better than a traditional model.

 Software as a service is a model which uses a third party to host services online.
-It is implemented by organizations usually in place of an on-premise model.
-A good example to help visualize SaaS is sending physical parts out to get fixed rather than paying for parts that come with on-site help.
-It is a modern, growing solution which has gained popularity due to its uncluttered, cost-friendly benefits.
+Organizations implement it in place of an on-premise model.
+A good example of SaaS is shipping physical parts for repair rather than paying for on-site help.
+It is a modern, growing solution which gained popularity due to its uncluttered, cost-friendly benefits.

-A lot of organizations are progressing towards working exclusively with SaaS, but there are situations that require traditional service models.
-Determine if a SaaS is the right service for your company.
+A lot of organizations work exclusively with SaaS, but there are situations that require traditional service models.
+Use the following benefits to determine if a SaaS is the right service for your company.

-SaaS systems thrive due to their scalability, allowing an organization to confidently make a SaaS its main software distribution model.
-As companies grow, their needs change and the demand for a system to grow alongside it is magnified.
-This is a deciding factor for a lot of businesses considering the SaaS model.
+Organizations confidently make SaaS their main software distribution model due to its scalability.
+As companies grow, their needs change and the demand for a system to grow alongside it intensifies.
+This is a deciding factor for a lot of businesses when implementing the SaaS model.

-An upgrade in a SaaS is generally much cheaper than traditional models, which not only require a payment for the newest form of the software, but also for the installation that is required.
-Lower upgrade cost isn’t the only place SaaS has the advantage either.
-Because a SaaS is run on shared servers for multiple clients, there is less individual attention, which means a cheaper system for consumers.
-The need for IT involvement lessens as well, an obvious plus for both companies and IT departments.
-And don’t confuse less IT involvement with less security.
+An upgrade to SaaS is cheaper than traditional models that require payments for the newest version of their software.
+And cheaper upgrades aren’t the only advantage.
+SaaS runs on shared servers for multiple clients, which means economical systems for consumers.
+IT involvement lessens as well, a production boost for companies and IT departments.
+However, don’t confuse less IT involvement with less security.

-SaaS models take the pressure of an organization’s security concerns because the vendor hosting the software is responsible for all security functions.
-The quality of safety among many SaaS systems is now high due to improvements in the market.
+SaaS models reduce security concerns because the vendor hosting the software is responsible for all security functions.
+Safety quality is strong among SaaS systems due to market improvements.
 This has a domino effect on security for other portions of your organization, as IT can now focus their efforts elsewhere.

-SaaS integrates well with other software, allowing organizations the opportunity to streamline workflow by linking its systems together.
-One of the most popular and fastest growing SaaS systems, Slack, is capable of integrating with common business tools such as digital asset management systems.
-This type of integration helps organizations thrive.
+It streamlines workflows through integrations with other software.
+One of the most popular and fastest growing SaaS systems, Slack, integrates with common business tools such as digital asset management.
+This integration helps organizations thrive.